Rinu-Zachariah/mern-app/README.md

-# mern-app
-Basic mern app template
+# MERN App with Material UI